CoderOfPHCity/Kaia-React-Connect-Wormhole-NTT-Framwork-SDK/README.md

 # Wormhole NTT Connect demo

-This project sets up a React TypeScript application and integrates it with the Wormhole Connect SDK.
+This project sets up a React TypeScript application and integrates it with the Wormhole NTT framwork.

 ## Prerequisites